 Keep these eight tips in mind as you move forward on your surrogacy journey and you'll be well on your way to co-creating a beautiful, lasting relationship with your surrogate that you'll both cherish forever.

-Editor's Note: To learn more about the author and his journey, visit his blog, Low Key Dad.
+Editor's Note: To learn more about the author, visit his blog, Nurse Carlin.

 More Surrogacy Resources